Seyhan: Seyhan Municipality

 Seyhan Municipality was incorporated in 1986 as a lower-tier municipality as Adana Municipality is upgraded to a metropolitan status.
 The organs of the Seyhan Municipality are the mayor, encümen (the executive committee) and the municipal council.

 Mayor

 Mayor is the chief executive of the municipality, presides municipal departments and chairs the municipal council.
 Mayoral candidates are either nominated by National Parties or run independently.
 The mayor is elected by first past the post voting for a 5-year term.

-Akif Kemal Akay, is the mayor of Seyhan since April 2019.
-Akay is currently serving his first term.
+Oya Tekin is the mayor of Seyhan since April 2024.
+Tekin is currently serving his first term, and she is the first woman mayor of Seyhan and the first elected woman mayor in the Adana Province.